-A fibroadenoma is a benign breast tumor that consists of fibrous tissues and gland tissues.
+A fibroadenoma is a benign breast tumor comprising fibrous tissues and gland tissues.

 According to the American Cancer Society, fibroadenomas most commonly occur in

-Fibroadenomas that are not painful or growing will not require medical treatment.
+Fibroadenomas that are not growing in size, or producing other symptoms, will not require medical treatment.
 However, people should monitor themselves for any changes in the size or appearance of a fibroadenoma.